andi-scarcello/address-validator/README.md

 * Some of the tests use `MockAddressValidatorService` to validate the program is correctly parsing the CSV input and formatting requests sent to the Address-Validator Online API without exhausting the 100 checks allowed with the free trial; the mock service simply returns a serialized version of the `ValidatorRequest` it receives, which the test methods then deserialize and verify the format of.

-* When testing locally with CSV files I created, I noticed the file content would sometimes be surrounding with additional quotations, such as:
+* When testing locally with CSV files I created, I noticed the file content would sometimes be surrounding with additional quotations, such as shown below.
+Thus, the `AddressValidator` strips any quotes and backslashes from content before sending it to the `AddressValidatorService`.
 ```
 "\"Street Address, City, Postal Code
 6601 Tennyson St NE, Albuquerque, 87111\""
 ```
-Thus, the `AddressValidator` strips any quotes and backslashes from content before sending it to the `AddressValidatorService`.

 * I tried to name variables and methods well enough to reduce the need for comments.